AlexOberhofer/gnuboy/README.md

 # Status

 A working SDL2 build can be generated from the sdl2 makefile.
-A build of the 1.2 sdl port will likely come back as well.

 ## Whats been done